-Read articles about the business climate today and you will be repeatedly told that change is happening at an ever-increasing speed.
+Many of today’s business articles repeatedly tell us that change is happening at an ever-increasing speed.
 Innovation, a key driver of change, is an essential requirement for any business to stay competitive.
-Not surprisingly, CEO’s proclaim that their most important role is to invoke change in their organization.
+Not surprisingly, CEOs proclaim that their most important role is to invoke change in their organization.

-How do employees experience a change?
-When we upgrade / replace a person’s technology or process, we are asking them to give up something they’ve learned to master.
-Effectively, they now move from a state of competency to a state of incompetency.
+How do employees experience change?
+When we upgrade/replace a person’s technology or process, we are asking them to give up something they’ve learned to master.
+Effectively, they now move from a state of competency to a state of incompetence.
 Remember the last time you replaced your smartphone?
 Basic functions that were easy are now difficult.
-Anxiety and frustration sets in and can last for weeks or months until you return to a level of competency again.
+Anxiety and frustration set in and can last for weeks or months until you return to a level of competency again.

-We think we are making it easier on employees by doing fundamental training, or worse, asking them to find the information on a company knowledge portal.
-With the complexity and time pressures of managing a change project it is easy to “expect” employees to adapt rather than “provide them with enough support” during their “loss of competency”.
-Pressure to complete a project can sometimes leave users on their own to discover how to navigate new systems.
+We think we are making it easier for employees by doing fundamental training, or worse, asking them to find the information on a company knowledge portal.
+With the complexity and time pressures of managing a change project, it is easy to “expect” employees to adapt rather than “provide them with enough support” during their “loss of competency”.
+The pressure to complete a project can sometimes leave users on their own to discover how to navigate new systems.

 People come to work each day with the hope of accomplishment.
 It creates an intrinsic motivational reward that dwarfs the impact of a good salary.
 The workplace generates enough disruption and interruptions even on a good day.
 A constant cycle of relearning tools or processes can make it difficult for an employee to focus on and complete their core accomplishments.